-Item Description Туре The data type of the column.
+ltem Description Туре The data type of the column.
 For more information on the available column data types, see Column properties.
+The data type must match the data type of the destination column.
+The data type is automatically selected when you use the auto-generate mappings feature, or when you manually select a destination column.
+You only need to manually select a data type if the column is only for the temp table and does not have a destination column.
+EXCEPTION: If you are importing into a table with an identity column, and the identity column is mapped, the type should be set to Integer .
+For more information, see Importing data into tables with identity columns.
 If the data type is String , you must also specify the maximum length of the string field.
 This entry should match the string length of the destination column so that data is saved appropriately.
-To specify the string length, click the browse button () to the right of the field.
+To specify the string length, select the row and then click the browse button [] to the right of the field.
 In the Edit String Length dialog, type the string length (from 1 to 4000).
 The string length displays in parenthesis after the data type.
 For example: String (200) .
-The type must match the type of the destination column.
-The type is automatically selected when you use the auto-generate feature or when you manually select a destination column.
-You only need to manually select a type if the column is only for the temp table and does not have a destination column.
-EXCEPTION: If you are importing into a table with an identity column, and the identity column is mapped, the type should be set to Integer .
 NOTES: To create a string column with unlimited size, leave the string field blank.
 You should only do this if you understand the ramifications.
 See Column properties.
-When importing numeric values, the number of digits in the import source cannot exceed the number of digits allowed by the data type.
 If a string column has a destination column, the column in the temp table automatically matches the Unicode status of the destination column (True/False).
 However, if the string column does not have a destination column, Unicode is assumed as True.